rena5555/CA-Collision-History/README.md

     ![picture](images/heat_map_2.png)

-    * San Francisco county is the highest in density in the state of California.
-Orange and Los Angeles follow as second and third.
+    * **San Francisco county** is the highest in density in the state of California. **Orange county** and **Los Angeles county** follow as second and third.
 It makes sense that the highest density locations is where the heat map is most red, representing higher number of collisions.
 Local governments should consider adjusting traffic policy and implementation based on the occurrence of the areas of high collisions.

 * **86%** of the total collisions in the dataset are automobile accidents.
 The rest of the collisions are bicycle, motorcycle, pedestrian, and truck collisions.